SHORT STORY 5

 "I have no idea.
 What do you want?
 Why am I literally here?"
-I asked, as Natalie slowly crawled onto one of the big sofas on all fours, while still staring straight back at me.
-"And why the fuck do you have a fucking burqa anyway?
+I asked, as Natalie slowly crawled on all fours onto one of the big sofas.
+"And why the fuck do you even have a fucking burqa anyway?
 Isn't that against every-fucking-thing you stand for?"

-"So you just don't give a shit if you hurt someone's feelings?"
+"So, you just don't give a shit if you hurt someone's feelings?"
 Natalie enticed, slowly rocking back and forth on her hands and knees.
-"Just like I don't need to care what other people think about me wearing a burqa."

-"See, now that's the Bruce I was expecting to meet," Natalie said.
-"So if I give you permission...
-Will you shut up and draw me?"
+"That's the angry Bruce I was expecting," Natalie said quietly.
+"If I give you permission, will you shut up and draw me?"

-"Are you getting some kind of perverted power-game thrill from this?"
-I asked.
+"Are you getting some kind of perverted thrill from this?"

 "So that's a yes, you'll draw me?"

-Smoothly, in one steady movement, Natalie then pulled the entire burqa off like a giant t-shirt.
-Leaving her stark naked with all her brown hair messy about her exquisite face.
-I was lost in a moment of all consuming awe.
-Holy fucking shit!
+Smoothly, in one steady movement, Natalie pulled the entire burqa off like a giant t-shirt.
+Leaving her stark naked with all her messy brown hair highlighting her exquisite face.
+I was frozen in a moment of all consuming, holy-fucking-shit awe!